RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Methodology

+The underlying rationale for the configuration of the reward mechanism is to prioritize the drone's learning process in avoiding collisions as the paramount task, while also discouraging the behavior of continuously circling a point proximate to the target.

-Ensuring timely notifications about the completion of an episode holds immense significance in RL training.
+\bfsection{Check done.} Ensuring timely notifications about the completion of an episode holds immense significance in RL training.
 Since we incorporate real-time LiDAR data into state representation, the training must proceed in Gazebo-ROS-PX4 simulator, which introduces complexity to the reset process after collision events.
 Upon drone's collision with an obstacle, automatic disarming occurs, and manual restarts of ROS, Gazebo, and PX4 are required for re-arming, rendering continuous training infeasible.
-To expedite model convergence and streamline the intricate reset procedure, we devise the check done function as shown in Equation~\ref{eq:check_done}, which defines the completion of an episode when the distance between the UAV and the obstacle is less than a predefined collision threshold $col\_threshold$.
+To expedite model convergence and streamline the intricate reset procedure, we devise the check done function as shown in \eqnref{eq:check_done}, which defines the completion of an episode when the distance between the UAV and the obstacle is less than a predefined collision threshold $col\_threshold$. \begin{small}